 Data Analytics – Associate of Applied Science

-Data is the best weapon against climate change
+Data is the best weapon

 With a renewed emphasis on combating global climate change, the data analytics field is expected to grow at a rate of 20% over the next decade, according to the Bureau of Labor Statistics.
 Much of the climate change research and mitigation strategies rely on adequate and accurate data and data interpretation.
 Climate change is the biggest threat facing the planet for current and future generations.
 Climate change impacts everything from marine biology to food systems to human health.
 One of the most powerful tools in the fight against climate change is data.
 Data Analytics uses a variety of tools — from machine learning to data visualization — to present an accurate picture of the current health of the planet and predict the future.